queckezz/pwdx/readme.md

 ## Algorithm

-The password encryption process is using the [pbkdf2](https://wikipedia.org/wiki/PBKDF2) algorithm from standard node [crypto](https://nodejs.org/api/crypto.html#crypto_crypto_pbkdf2_password_salt_iterations_keylen_digest_callback) package.
+The password encryption process is using the [pbkdf2](https://wikipedia.org/wiki/PBKDF2) algorithm from the standard node [crypto](https://nodejs.org/api/crypto.html#crypto_crypto_pbkdf2_password_salt_iterations_keylen_digest_callback) package.
 The generated buffer is then mapped onto a base85 (with default settings) charset to generate your password.

 ## Author